analogdevicesinc/ai8x-synthesis/README.md

 `processors` is specified as a 64-bit hexadecimal value.
 Dots (‘.’) and a leading ‘0x’ are ignored.

-*Note: When using multi-pass (i.e., using more than 64 channels), the number processors is an integer division of the channel count, rounded up.
-For example, 60 processors are specified for 120 channels.*
+*Note: When using multi-pass (i.e., using more than 64 channels), the number processors is an integer division of the channel count, rounded up to the next multiple of 4.
+For example, 52 processors are required for 100 channels (since 100 div 2 = 50, and 52 is the next multiple of 4).
+For best efficiency, use channel counts that are multiples of 4.*

 Example for three processors 0, 4, and 8:
 	 `processors: 0x0000.0000.0000.0111`